Art

 About the Show

-Emmy Award® winner Bobby Cannavale (The Motherf*cker with the Hat, Glengarry Glen Ross), Tony® and Emmy Award winner James Corden (One Man, Two Guvnors; The History Boys), and Tony and Emmy Award winner Neil Patrick Harris (“How I Met Your Mother,” Hedwig and the Angry Inch) return to Broadway in the first revival of the Tony Award-winning play ART by Yasmina Reza.
-Directed by Tony nominee Scott Ellis (“The Marvelous Mrs. Maisel,” Take Me Out), this sleek, sophisticated comedy is about, well, art.
-Come see what all the debate is about—don’t miss ART on Broadway for a strictly limited engagement this fall.
+Bobby Cannavale (The Motherf*cker with the Hat, Glengarry Glen Ross), James Corden (One Man, Two Guvnors; The History Boys), and Neil Patrick Harris (“How I Met Your Mother,” Hedwig and the Angry Inch) return to the stage in the first Broadway revival of the Tony Award-winning play ART by Yasmina Reza.
+Directed by Scott Ellis (Pirates!
+The Penzance Musical, “The Marvelous Mrs. Maisel,”), this sleek and sophisticated comedy is coming this fall for a strictly limited engagement.

 About the Show

-Emmy Award® winner Bobby Cannavale (The Motherf*cker with the Hat, Glengarry Glen Ross), Tony® and Emmy Award winner James Corden (One Man, Two Guvnors; The History Boys), and Tony and Emmy Award winner Neil Patrick Harris (“How I Met Your Mother,” Hedwig and the Angry Inch) return to Broadway in the first revival of the Tony Award-winning play ART by Yasmina Reza.
-Directed by Tony nominee Scott Ellis (“The Marvelous Mrs. Maisel,” Take Me Out), this sleek, sophisticated comedy is about, well, art.
-Come see what all the debate is about—don’t miss ART on Broadway for a strictly limited engagement this fall.
+Bobby Cannavale (The Motherf*cker with the Hat, Glengarry Glen Ross), James Corden (One Man, Two Guvnors; The History Boys), and Neil Patrick Harris (“How I Met Your Mother,” Hedwig and the Angry Inch) return to the stage in the first Broadway revival of the Tony Award-winning play ART by Yasmina Reza.
+Directed by Scott Ellis (Pirates!
+The Penzance Musical, “The Marvelous Mrs. Maisel,”), this sleek and sophisticated comedy is coming this fall for a strictly limited engagement.

 Performance Schedule